c55Math4833/Articles/文章/1-如何合併WebofScience與Scopus資料庫數據.md

 ---
 # References
 1. Clarivate. _The History of ISI and the work of Eugene Garfield_. https://clarivate.com/the-institute-for-scientific-information/history-of-isi/
-2. Martín-Martín, A., Thelwall, M., Orduna-Malea, E. et al. Google Scholar, Microsoft Academic, Scopus, Dimensions, Web of Science, and OpenCitations’ COCI: a multidisciplinary comparison of coverage via citations. _Scientometrics_ 126, 871–906 (2021). https://doi-org.ntust.idm.oclc.org/10.1007/s11192-020-03690-4
+2. Martín-Martín, A., Thelwall, M., Orduna-Malea, E. et al. Google Scholar, Microsoft Academic, Scopus, Dimensions, Web of Science, and OpenCitations' COCI: a multidisciplinary comparison of coverage via citations. _Scientometrics_ 126, 871–906 (2021). https://doi.org/10.1007/s11192-020-03690-4
-3. Singh, V.K., Singh, P., Karmakar, M. et al. The journal coverage of Web of Science, Scopus and Dimensions: A comparative analysis. _Scientometrics_ 126, 5113–5142 (2021). https://doi-org.ntust.idm.oclc.org/10.1007/s11192-021-03948-5
+3. Singh, V.K., Singh, P., Karmakar, M. et al. The journal coverage of Web of Science, Scopus and Dimensions: A comparative analysis. _Scientometrics_ 126, 5113–5142 (2021). https://doi.org/10.1007/s11192-021-03948-5
-4. Stahlschmidt, S., Stephen, D. From indexation policies through citation networks to normalized citation impacts: Web of Science, Scopus, and Dimensions as varying resonance chambers. _Scientometrics_ 127, 2413–2431 (2022). https://doi-org.ntust.idm.oclc.org/10.1007/s11192-022-04309-6
+4. Stahlschmidt, S., Stephen, D. From indexation policies through citation networks to normalized citation impacts: Web of Science, Scopus, and Dimensions as varying resonance chambers. _Scientometrics_ 127, 2413–2431 (2022). https://doi.org/10.1007/s11192-022-04309-6
-5. Liu, W., Huang, M. & Wang, H. Same journal but different numbers of published records indexed in Scopus and Web of Science Core Collection: causes, consequences, and solutions. _Scientometrics_ 126, 4541–4550 (2021). https://doi-org.ntust.idm.oclc.org/10.1007/s11192-021-03934-x
+5. Liu, W., Huang, M. & Wang, H. Same journal but different numbers of published records indexed in Scopus and Web of Science Core Collection: causes, consequences, and solutions. _Scientometrics_ 126, 4541–4550 (2021). https://doi.org/10.1007/s11192-021-03934-x
-6. Caputo, A., Kargina, M. A user-friendly method to merge Scopus and Web of Science data during bibliometric analysis. _J Market Anal_ 10, 82–88 (2022). https://doi-org.ntust.idm.oclc.org/10.1057/s41270-021-00142-7
+6. Caputo, A., Kargina, M. A user-friendly method to merge Scopus and Web of Science data during bibliometric analysis. _J Market Anal_ 10, 82–88 (2022). https://doi.org/10.1057/s41270-021-00142-7
 7. Echchakoui, S. Why and how to merge Scopus and Web of Science during bibliometric analysis: the case of sales force literature from 1912 to 2019. _J Market Anal_ 8, 165–184 (2020). https://doi.org/10.1057/s41270-020-00081-9